Arcadia-Science/2024-Ecoli-amr-genotype-phenotype_7000strains/README.md

 The two main outputs of Roary used in this work are dataset_generation/results/pangenome_cds/gene_presence_absence.csv, providing the presence-absence information in the different ECOR strains for all the identified genes (or contig) identified in the pangenome, and dataset_generation/results/pangenome_cds/cds_sequences.fa a multi-sequence fasta file containing all sequences of the coding sequences pangenome ; We also share the summary file dataset_generation/results/pangenome_cds/summary_statistics.txt

 We further utilized Piggy (https://doi.org/10.1093/gigascience/giy015) to generate the pangenome of IGRs.
 We installed Piggy following the directions provided on the GitHub repository: https://github.com/harry-thorpe/piggy (`git clone https://github.com/harry-thorpe/piggy.git` - Commit Hash 68079ae1c310865d9d3a54221f8f3b3993329081).
 Running Piggy relies on the previous Roary run to create the pangenome of IGRs.
-Make sure to include all the Roary outputs (available on Zenodo) and not only the 3 files provided in this repository
+Make sure to include all the Roary outputs (available on Zenodo: [10.5281/zenodo.12692732](10.5281/zenodo.12692732)) and not only the 3 files provided in this repository
 Then, we ran the following command line to obtain Piggy output `piggy/bin/piggy --in_dir Gff_files --out_dir dataset_generation/results/pangenome_igr --roary_dir dataset_generation/results/pangenome_cds -t 5`